lagom/lagom/docs/manual/scala/guide/cluster/UsingAkkaPersistenceTyped.md

 ### Creating the Aggregate instance

-In order to use the Aggregate, first it needs to be initialized on the `ClusterSharding`.
-That process won't create any specific Aggregate instance, it will only create the Shard Regions and prepare it to be used (read more about Shard Regions in the [Akka Cluster Sharding](https://doc.akka.io/docs/akka/2.6/typed/cluster-sharding.html) docs).
+The Aggregate needs to be initialized on the `ClusterSharding` before its use.
+That process won't create any specific Aggregate instance, and it will only create the Shard Regions and prepare it to be used (read more about Shard Regions in the [Akka Cluster Sharding](https://doc.akka.io/docs/akka/2.6/typed/cluster-sharding.html) docs).

-> **Note**: In Akka Cluster, the term to refer to a sharded actor is _entity_ so an Aggregate that's sharded can also be referred to as an Aggregate Entity.
+> **Note**: In Akka Cluster, the term to refer to a sharded actor is _entity_, so a sharded Aggregate can also be referred to as an Aggregate Entity.

 In the companion object of `ShoppingCart`, define an `EntityTypeKey` and factory method to initialize the `EventSourcedBehavior` for the Shopping Cart Aggregate.
-The `EntityTypeKey` has as name to uniquely identify this model in the cluster.
-It's also typed on `ShoppingCart.Command` which is the type of the messages that the Aggregate can receive:
+The `EntityTypeKey` has a name to identify this model in the cluster uniquely.
+It's also typed on `ShoppingCart.Command` which is the type of messages that the Aggregate can receive:

 @[shopping-cart-entity-type-key](code/docs/home/scaladsl/persistence/ShoppingCart.scala)